Shekhar2096/Shekhar_22032025/README.md

 ## Approach:

-# Create resouces using Cloudformation Template)
+# Create resources using Cloudformation Template

 # 1. Create S3 bucket using IaaC to store images uploaded by user
     Bucket: